 Anne Haynie Collins is the current president of the Porter Auxiliary; the president of the Auxiliary has been an ex officio member of the PMC Board since 1957.
 Anne has degrees in engineering and a professional background in aerospace and defense, and in medical research.
 She serves on the boards of the Addison County Parent Child Center and the Middlebury Garden Club, is on the Cornwall Cemetery Commission, and volunteers with Town Hall Theater.
 She is also the author of “Vintage Pies.”
 Anne is married to Brian Collins, DDS, a pediatric dentist with a practice in Middlebury.
-Anne & Brian live in Cornwall, and have one child, Andy, a third-year dental student at Tufts.

 Linda Schiffer started her public relations career at the Medical Center of Delaware after a stint as a radio reporter.
 She worked her way to the director’s position and was responsible for a staff of five, a $5 million budget.